-In December 2013, the Company and SOQUEM received the final report regarding the monitoring of surface water quality completed by Roche of Québec-City.
-This follow-up on surface water quality was conducted over the preceding 3 years during Focus-SOQUEM's fieldwork campaigns in the aim to be able to evaluate potential environmental impact associated with drilling campaigns.
+In December 2013, the Company and SOQUEM received the final report regarding the monitoring of surface water quality completed by Roche Groupe-Conseil of Québec-City.
+This follow-up on surface water quality was conducted over the preceding 3 years during Focus-SOQUEM's fieldwork campaigns with the aim to be able to evaluate potential environmental impacts associated with drilling campaigns.
 In general the provincial and federal criteria for the quality of surface waters were met and the only minor incidents of exceeding water quality criteria that were noted could also be related to the natural environment.

-Update for the Three Month Period Ending December 31, 2014
+Update for the Three Month Period Ending June 30, 2015

-No work was conducted on the project during the quarter ended December 31, 2014.
-Total capitalized exploration expenditures incurred on the claim block to date (net of tax credits and mining duties) are \$6,048,783.
+During the quarter ended June 30, 2015, the Company incurred exploration expenses totalling \$1,000 on the Kwyjibo project, mainly related to the preparation of the technical reports for the drilling and metallurgical testing programs.
+Total capitalized exploration expenditures incurred on the claim block to date (net of tax credits and mining duties) are \$6,065,507.